jadedocelot/TESTING/postgreSQL/sql.md

 - A RELATIONAL DATABASE is a relation between 1 or more tables
      * for example looking at the "car_id" column, notice how Edgar and Monica have a car and Noah doesnt. the info within that car_id is linked to a CAR TABLE which is a seperate data table
-        * Again, this is a relational database
+        * Again, this is a relational database (Look into FLASK)

 # What is postgreSQL
   - Advanced open source relational database